 How Does this Help Save for Early Retirement?

 In my teens and 20s, I was mostly in school, so staining things, staying behind and missing a social event or a class was annoying but not costly.
 Now that I’m working, my time is valuated.
+More importantly unused PTO (paid time off) can be sold back to the company at your current rate.
 At my current rate, with an average of 3 missed days every 3 months due to symptoms, or about one day a month, that’s 12 days a year. $45/hr x 8 hrs/mon x 12 mon/yr = $4320/ yr that’s costing me.
 Average age of menopause for women in my family = 50. $4320 x 16 years to go = $69,120 at my current salary with no accounting for inflation, raises, or compound interest.

 I haven’t gotten my bill yet, but on the face of it, the projected savings is my annual budget for 2 years now living in formaldehyde.
 Thank you God.
 Thank you science.
 Thank you health insurance.